National Domestic Violence Hotline: 1-800-799-7233 or Text 1-800-787-3224 or LOVEIS to 22522

 Project Catalyst

 HRSA-funded initiative that helps health centers support patients experiencing IPV and human trafficking.
-The goal is to integrate IPV and human trafficking response into the health care delivery system.
+The goal is to integrate IPV and human trafficking response into the healthcare delivery system.
 Project Catalyst does this by bringing together teams from state Primary Care Associations (PCAs), domestic violence coalitions, and state health departments to educate health center providers and promote policy change.

 Migrant Clinicians Network (MCN)